artificialcognition-research/artificialcognition-research.github.io/README.md

 .

-**Artificial Cognition Research Paper, Abstract**
+**Adaptive Artificial Cognition, Research Paper - Abstract**

-The pursuit of developing AI systems with humanistic cognitive capabilities represents one of the most profound challenges in artificial intelligence research.
-This project diverges from mainstream AI trends, emphasizing the emergence of humanistic cognitive qualities, systematic self-evaluation, and continuous evolution.
-Grounded in established cognitive theories like Integrated Information Theory (IIT) and Global Workspace Theory (GWT), this multi-phase research involves iterative development, rigorous testing, and ethical considerations.
-The findings could revolutionize various domains by providing personalized and empathetic intelligent systems, while also raising profound ethical and legal questions about creating digital species with self-awareness.
+The pursuit of developing AI systems with humanistic cognitive capabilities represents one of the most obscure and profound challenges in artificial intelligence research.
+This project aims to explore the potential for creating an AI agent capable of replicating human cognitive processes such as perception, subjective experience, self-awareness, and emotional awareness.
+Diverging from mainstream AI trends, our approach emphasises the emergence of humanistic cognitive qualities, and continuous self-evolution over time.
+This multi-phase research project may span several years and involves iterative development, rigorous testing, and ethical considerations.
+The findings could deepen various domains by providing personalised and empathetic intelligent systems, while also raising profound ethical and legal questions about the creation of digital species with self-awareness.

 .